kiichi/CourseraBigData/jupyter/README.md

 # How to run pyspark on jupyter notebook

-1. Download and build spark
+Step 1.
+Download and build spark

 ```
 build/mvn -DskipTests clean package
 ```

-2. Change the last line of the launch script
+Step 2.
+Change the last line of the launch script

 ```
 vim ./bin/pyspark
 ```

-to
+comment out the last line add the command

 ```
 jupyter notebook
 ```

-Try to imposrt one of python library and run
+How to verify?
+Try to import one of python library and run

 ```
 from pyspark.mllib.clustering import KMeans, KMeansModel
 ```

-Example slightly modified from  http://spark.apache.org/docs/latest/mllib-clustering.html#k-means
+Also, try this example slightly modified one from  http://spark.apache.org/docs/latest/mllib-clustering.html#k-means

 ```
 import pandas as pd